cmordinibluhm/pic_10_c_final_project/readme.md

     The player no longer collides with standard QGraphicsItems, but only my own custom surface items(this is a good thing).
 The player accelerates when an obstruction is removed and can slide against walls when floating upward or falling downward.

     BUGS:   By repeatedly switching between up and down you can embed youself into a surface.
-            If you go at a corner of a surface you can get inside of it.
+(FIXED) If you go at a corner of a surface you can get inside of it.
+(MOSTLY FIXED)

 For the last two days git had refused to push to my remote repo.
 Every time I tried "git commmit -u origin master" the terminal froze.
 I tried several fixes recommended
     online and nothing worked, but I tried the same command again after a few days and the push was successful!
 I don't know if it was a wifi-strength or network thing or what.